aimms/documentation/pro-release-notes.rst

 **Improvements**

 -  Updated AIMMS PRO AppLauncher with the recent .NET verion 4.7 such that it can support the servers which uses TLS 1.3.
+-  **Cloud:** Added validation for a 'Company CIDR' such that it validates the specified network range while adding a VPN connection for a cloud application database.
+-  **Cloud:** Added validation for a database 'Username' while creating a cloud application database.

 **Resolved Issues**